Extend Watson text classification

-In this journey, we show you how to use Watson Natural Language Understanding (NLU) service and IBM Data Science Experience (DSX) to augment the text classification results when there is no historical data available.
-A configuration JSON document prepared by a domain expert is taken as input by IBM DSX.
+In this pattern, we show you how to use Watson Natural Language Understanding (NLU) service and IBM Watson Studio to augment the text classification results when there is no historical data available.
+A configuration JSON document prepared by a domain expert is taken as input by IBM Watson Studio.
 The configuration JSON document can be modified to obtain better results and insights into the text content.

-When you have completed this journey, you will understand how to:
+When you have completed this pattern, you will understand how to:

-- Create and run a Jupyter Notebook in DSX.
+- Create and run a Jupyter Notebook in Watson Studio.

-- Use DSX Object Storage to access data and configuration files.
+- Use Watson Studio Object Storage to access data and configuration files.

 - Use the NLU API to extract metadata from a document in Jupyter Notebooks.